vtorosyan/vtorosyan.github.io/_posts/2026/2026-06-26-engineering-manager-readme-2026.md

 layout: post
 ---

 A Manager README is a good way to introduce yourself as an Engineering Manager.
-I wrote my first one when I transitioned into management — the act of writing it down taught me more about myself than the document ever taught anyone else.
+I first wrote one in 2021 — the act of writing it down taught me more about myself than the document ever taught anyone else.

 I wrote the original version in 2021.
 This is the 2026 rewrite, and a lot has changed — not so much what I believe, but the job itself.
 The work I do now looks less like managing a team and more like orchestrating a system of people, tools, and increasingly AI.
 So this README has two layers: a thin one that changes often (how the role works right now) and a thick one that barely moves (what I value).
 I'll keep updating the first.
 The second is the part worth sharing.